 Supplementary valuations bring the affected properties into line with the general valuation of other properties within the municipality, and are assessed at the same date of the general valuation currently in use.

-If you are dissatisfied with your supplementary valuations as determined by the Council's valuers, you are entitled to object to the valuations as per the objection process outlined above.
+If you are dissatisfied with your supplementary valuations, you are entitled to object to the valuations as per the objection process outlined above.